 |---|---|---|

-Pulling all the patterns together, a production-grade permission-aware RAG system has five layers that work in sequence.
-The user's identity flows through every layer, and no layer trusts the one above it to have done the permission check correctly.
+Pulled together, a production-grade permission-aware RAG system has five layers running in sequence.
+The user's identity flows through every layer.
+No layer trusts the one above it to have done the permission check.
+That is the design rule.
+Trust between layers is the failure mode that ate the last system.

 Ingestion Layer

-Documents are chunked, embedded, and tagged with permission metadata derived from the source system's ACL.
+Documents get chunked, embedded, and tagged with permission metadata derived from the source system's ACL.
 A CDC pipeline keeps chunk metadata synchronized with source permissions.
+Drift starts here when this step is skipped, which is most of the time.

 Identity Layer

 User authenticates at the application edge.
-Their JWT claims are extracted and packaged into a PermissionContext object that travels with every downstream call.
+JWT claims get extracted and packaged into a PermissionContext that travels with every downstream call.
+Lose it here and the rest of the pipeline runs as the agent, not the user.

 Pre-Retrieval Filter Layer

-The vector search query includes metadata filters based on the PermissionContext.
-Classification level and department scope reduce the search space before semantic similarity runs.
+The vector search query carries metadata filters built from the PermissionContext.
+Classification level and department scope cut the search space before semantic similarity runs.
+The cheapest filter is the one that prevents the database from returning the row at all.

 Post-Retrieval Authorization Layer

-Each retrieved chunk passes through a fine-grained authorization check against the full permission model (ReBAC, ABAC, or custom policies).
-Unauthorized chunks are removed before LLM context assembly.
+Each retrieved chunk passes through a fine-grained authorization check against the full permission model — ReBAC, ABAC, or custom policy.
+Unauthorized chunks get removed before LLM context assembly.
+This layer catches the chunks that were mis-tagged at ingestion.

 Context Assembly and Response Layer

 Only authorized chunks enter the LLM context window.
-The response includes a transparency signal if permission boundaries limited the available information.
+The response includes a transparency signal when permission boundaries limited the available information.
+Telling the user nothing is worse than telling them "some content was outside your access."

 Can I use row-level security with vector databases that aren't PostgreSQL?

-Most dedicated vector databases (Pinecone, Weaviate, Milvus, Qdrant) support metadata filtering, which gives you pre-retrieval access control.
+Most dedicated vector databases — Pinecone, Weaviate, Milvus, Qdrant — support metadata filtering, which gives you pre-retrieval access control.
 Milvus added row-level RBAC with bitmap indexing.
-But true database-enforced RLS — where the database itself prevents unauthorized reads regardless of the query — is still strongest in PostgreSQL with pgvector.
-If you're using a dedicated vector DB, plan for application-layer enforcement via post-retrieval filtering.
+True database-enforced RLS, where the database refuses to return unauthorized rows regardless of the query, is still strongest in PostgreSQL with pgvector.
+On a dedicated vector DB, plan for application-layer enforcement via post-retrieval filtering.
+Treat the pre-filter as an optimization, not a guarantee.

 What's the performance impact of adding permission filters to vector search?

-Pre-retrieval metadata filters typically add 5-15% latency to vector search queries, depending on the selectivity of the filter.
-Highly selective filters (restricting to one department out of twenty) can actually improve performance by reducing the search space.
-Post-retrieval authorization adds a batch call to your auth service — expect 10-50ms per batch depending on the number of chunks and the auth service's architecture.
-The total overhead is usually under 100ms, which is negligible compared to LLM inference time.
+Pre-retrieval metadata filters typically add 5–15% latency depending on filter selectivity.
+Highly selective filters — restricting to one department out of twenty — actually improve performance by cutting the search space.
+Post-retrieval authorization adds a batch call to the auth service: 10–50ms per batch depending on chunk count and the auth service's architecture.
+Total overhead lands under 100ms, which is negligible next to LLM inference.
+Cost is observability, not optimization theater.

 How do I handle permissions for summarized or derived content?

-This is one of the hardest problems.
-If an agent summarizes 10 chunks and 3 of them are later reclassified as restricted, the summary is tainted.
-Two approaches: (1) store provenance metadata linking every generated summary to its source chunks, and revalidate permissions when the summary is retrieved, or (2) give summaries the most restrictive classification of any source chunk and re-summarize when source permissions change.
+Hardest problem in the stack.
+If an agent summarizes 10 chunks and three are later reclassified as restricted, the summary is tainted.
+Two options.
+Store provenance metadata linking every generated summary to its source chunks, then revalidate permissions when the summary gets retrieved.
+Or give summaries the most restrictive classification of any source chunk and re-summarize when source permissions change.
+The second is simpler and over-restricts.
+The first is correct and expensive.

 Should I tell the user when permission boundaries limited their results?